Program of Study

 Tarrant County College (TCC) offers degrees for students whose goal is to transfer to an upper level college or university to complete a baccalaureate or higher degree:

 Associate of Arts (AA) – A collegiate degree providing liberal arts curricula in university parallel and the pre-professional areas related to the baccalaureate degree.
 This is not generally a degree with a declared major but is a program of first- and second-year courses, which will generally transfer to a four-year college or university.
-The Cornerstone Program is an Honors Associate of Arts Degree.
-Associate of Arts degrees are also offered in Business, Kinesiology and Visual Arts.
+The Associate of Arts degree requires 60 semester credit hours.

 Associate of Arts in Teaching (AAT) – A collegiate degree that will satisfy the lower division requirements for a bachelor’s degree leading to initial teacher certification.
-The Cornerstone Program is an Honors Associate of Arts in Teaching degree.
+The Associate of Arts in Teaching degree requires 60 semester credit hours.

 Associate of Science (AS) – A collegiate degree related to the baccalaureate degree providing curricula in university parallel and pre-professional areas to students with a major in a science or a related discipline.
-Associate of Science degrees are also offered in Chemistry and Mathematics.
+The Associate of Science degree requires 60 semester credit hours.

-Associate of Science in Engineering (AS) – A collegiate degree aligned with the Tuning Texas Engineering Degree Pathways and leading to a baccalaureate degree in an ABET (Accreditation Board for Engineering and Technology) accredited engineering program.
+Associate of Science in Engineering (AS) – A collegiate degree aligned with the Tuning Texas Engineering Degree Pathways and leading to a baccalaureate degree in an Accreditation Board for Engineering and Technology (ABET) accredited engineering program.
 The Associate of Science in Engineering degrees are Civil Engineering, Electric Engineering, Industrial Engineering and Mechanical Engineering.
+The Associate of Science in Engineering degree requires 60 semester credit hours.

 Field of Study (FOS) – Senate Bill 148 of the 75th Texas Legislature (1997) mandated Field of Study curricula.
 The Field of Study curricula, along with core curricula, are intended to facilitate transferability of courses among Texas public colleges and universities.
 All public four-year institutions are required to accept Coordinating Board approved Field of Study courses in fulfillment of lower-division requirements for bachelor’s degrees in majors that correspond to the Field of Study.